1879: Pre-Hertz Transmission and Portable Reception

 Inferred

-The 1879 separated-circuit experiments are best understood today as electromagnetic-radiation detection, but Hughes did not publish them that way in 1879-1880. -
+The 1879 separated-circuit experiments are best understood today as electromagnetic-radiation detection, but Hughes did not publish them that way in 1879-1880 and did not supply Hertz's later formal proof. -

 Needs scan